 Primary adenocarcinoma of the appendix is a rare malignancy that constitutes < 0.5% of all gastrointestinal neoplasms.
 Moreover, primary signet ring cell carcinoma of the appendix is an exceedingly rare entity.
 We have encountered 15 cases of primary appendiceal cancer among 3389 patients who underwent appendectomy over the past 18 years.
 In the present report, we describe a rare case of primary signet ring cell carcinoma of the appendix with ovarian metastases and unresectable peritoneal dissemination occurring in a 67-year-old female patient.
 She underwent appendectomy and bilateral salpingo-oophorectomy with a laparoscopy procedure.
 She then received palliative systemic chemotherapy with 12 cycles of oxaliplatin, 5-fluorouracil, and leucovorin (FOLFOX-4).
 The patient currently is well without progression of disease 12 mo after beginning chemotherapy.

 Appendix is prominently seen with mild thickening (arrowed).
 Coronal reformatted images (C and D) showing increased reticulonodular densities (arrows in C) along the omentum representing carcinomatosis peritonei with no definite evidence of mass like lesion in adnexa (arrows in D).

 Figure 2 Histologic examination showing a signet ring cell carcinoma infiltrating vermiform appendix (A) and metastasizing to the ovary (B) (HE, × 400) with diffuse, strong immunoreactivity against cytokeratin 20 (C) and CDX-2 (D) in the tumor cells.

 The treatment options for metastatic disease include systemic chemotherapy alone, hyperthermic intraoperative intraperitoneal chemotherapy, cytoreductive surgery with a peritonectomy, and a combination of treatments.
 However, whether debulking surgery and intraperitoneal chemotherapy are worthwhile for all aggressive, advanced disease cases remains controversial.

 There are a few reported cases of primary signet ring cell appendiceal carcinoma.
 In the case reports published, the patients underwent cytoreductive surgery and intraperitoneal chemotherapy.
 However, this case report documents the use of systemic chemotherapy with oxaliplatin, and 5-fluorouracil (5-FU) chemotherapy (FOLFOX-4) for the female patient with primary signet ring cell appendiceal carcinoma with ovarian metastases and unresectable peritoneal dissemination.
 The indications for systemic chemotherapy for aggressive primary appendiceal carcinoma were discussed.
 A case report is presented with a review of our 18-year experience at Kangnam St. Mary’s Hospital.

 A 67-year-old female visited her primary physician because of an increasing abdominal distention for 3 mo.
 She was then referred to our hospital for further evaluation and treatment.
 Cytology of ascitic fluid showed atypical cells.
 Her past history was unremarkable, as was her family history.

 On examination, the patient appeared well with no signs of anemia.
 Physical examination performed on admission showed moderate distension of the abdomen without hepatomegaly.
 Gynecological examination was completely unremarkable.
 Gastrofibroscopy revealed a gastric ulcer and a biopsy showed chronic gastritis.
 Colonoscopy showed no positive findings.
-Abdominal computed tomography showed a moderate amount of fluid collection in the abdomen and pelvis with diffuse omental thickening (Figure ).
+Abdominal computed tomography showed a moderate amount of fluid collection in the abdomen and pelvis with diffuse omental thickening (Figure 1).
 However, no other evidence of masses was seen within the abdomen and pelvis.
 The following tumor markers measured were 13 U/mL carbohydrate antigen (CA) 125, 12 U/mL CA19-9, and 2.55 mg/mL carcinoembryonic antigen (CEA).
 The results of tumor markers were normal.
 A diagnostic laparoscopy was performed and intra-operative frozen section analysis of a tumour of the appendix showed a signet ring cell carcinoma.
 The metastatic deposits extended from the pelvic cavity into the upper abdomen along the surface of the liver and diaphragm.
 The patient underwent appendectomy and bilateral salpingo-oophorectomy.
 The final pathologic examination was reported as a signet ring cell carcinoma infiltrating the vermiform appendix and metastasizing to the ovaries.
 Diffuse, strong immunoreactivity against CEA, cytokeratin 20, MUC2, and CDX-2 was observed in the tumor cells.
-Focal immunopositivity for MUC-5AC also was detected (Figure ).
+Focal immunopositivity for MUC-5AC also was detected (Figure 2).